 What Is Child Life?

-- The role of the child life specialist is expanding to include children of adult patients and specialty areas, such as pediatric outpatient healthcare facilities, specialized camps, funeral homes and hospices.
+- The role of the child life specialist, currently found primarily in the hospital environment, is expanding to include children of adult patients and specialty areas, such as pediatric outpatient healthcare facilities, specialized camps, funeral homes and hospice.

 Child Life Handbook and Application to the Child Life concentration is required as a gateway to the Certified Child Life Specialist (CCLS) credential.
 Choosing the concentration requires application to upper division courses.
 Information provided below.